AdamLnenicka/marketplace/README.md

-This project is made of multiple diagrams (made in Enterprise Architect), wchich would be used in later implementation.
+This project is made of multiple diagrams (made in Enterprise Architect).
+Diagrams would be used in later implementation.

 Detailed project information can be found at .docx documentation.